AlecBenzer/alecbenzer.github.com/_posts/2014-09-23-how-rsa-works.md

 $$kaa^{-1} \equiv k'aa^{-1} \implies k \equiv k' \pmod{p}$$

 Since $k,k' < p$, this means that $k = k'$.
-Ie, if two elements of this sequence are equivelant mod $p$, then they're actually the same element.
+Ie, if two elements of this sequence are equivalent mod $p$, then they're actually the same element.
 Another way of saying this is that every element of this sequence is distinct when taken mod $p$.

 In addition to be distinct, each of the elements are also clearly between $1$ and $p-1$.
 This means that $a, 2a, \dots, (p-1)a$, taken modulo $p$, is just a re-ordering of the sequence $1, 2, \dots, p-1$.
 This then means that if we multiply the elements of each sequence, we should get the same product, since we're multiplying all the same numbers, just in a different order: